KingSte3l/Rna-seq/README.md

 # Rna-seq
-the pipeline for  rna seq analysis using linux.
+The manual pipeline for  rna seq analysis using linux.
 .......................................................................................<br>
 we start by downloading datasets from ftp client ie.<br> ENA (european nucleotide archive).<br>
 ## Downloading datasets using wget